RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 2. Market Trading Simulator using Agents with simple Neural Networks existing as Coroutines.
 They interact real-time with a global market data-structure
 3. Agents that use emails to interact with the world (game over SMTP)

+### Pre-commit Hooks
+1. Git commit message linting and spell checking.
+Make assertions about how commit messages should look

 ## Exercises in Learning
 ---